st0012/SafeFinder/README.md

 ### Custom Attribute & Method

-And you can custom null_object's attribute or method using DSL:
+And you can custom Null Object's attribute or method using DSL:

 ```ruby
 class Post < ActiveRecord::Base